A-Beck/DSP_miniproject/README.md

 </p>
 <b>Module Descriptions:</b>

-  <em>Rect.py</em>
+  <em>Struct.py</em>
-    Simple classes to model a rectangular area of interest and an InSAR point
+    Simple classes to model a rectangular area of interest, an InSAR point, and a cluster

   <em>segment.py</em>
     Uses EPSG:2284 coordinate system to select which InSAR points to use

   <em>main.py</em>
-    Runs algorithms and plots the resulting data
+    Runs algorithms and plots the resulting data, shows averages as well